instadeepai/Mava/README.md

 ## Code Philosophy

-The current code in Mava is adapted from [PureJaxRL](https://github.com/luchris429/purejaxrl/), providing high-quality single-file implementations with research-friendly features.
-Similar to PureJaxRL, Mava is not a modular library and is not meant to be imported.
-The repository focuses on simplicity and clarity in its implementations, while utilising advantages offered by JAX such as `pmap`, making it an excellent resource for researchers and practitioners.
+The current code in Mava is adapted from [PureJaxRL](purejaxrl) which provides high-quality single-file implementations with research-friendly features.
+In turn, PureJaxRL is inspired by the code philosophy from [CleanRL][cleanrl].
+Along this vein of easy to use and understand RL codebases, Mava is not designed to be a modular library and is not meant to be imported.
+Our repository focuses on simplicity and clarity in its implementations, while utilising the advantages offered by JAX such as `pmap` and `vmap`, making it an excellent resource for researchers and practitioners to build upon.

 ## Overview 🦜

+Mava currently offers the following building blocks for MARL research:

 - 🥑 **Implementations of MARL algorithms**: Implementations of multi-agent PPO systems that follow both the Centralised Training with Decentralised Execution (CTDE) and Decentralised Training with Decentralised Execution (DTDE) MARL paradigms.
 - 🍬 **Environment Wrappers**: Example wrapper for mapping a Jumanji environment to an environment usable by Mava.
 At the moment we only support [Robotic Warehouse][jumanji_rware] but plan to support more environments soon.